BertZZ/CV/README.md

 My name is Bertie Wooles.
 I am 24 and still trying to find my way in the world.
 That is why I joined Makers Academy in April 2017 to become a software developer.

-## Skills

-#### Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (April 2017 to July 2017)